Giveth/giveth-gatsby/README.md

  In order to run the local build for Giveth.io you'll need to ask for the environment variables.
 Head on over to our [Contributors Discord](https://discord.gg/EndTUw9955) say Hi and get in touch with one of the developers.

 ### Launch the Development Server and Environment
- Make sure the backend server is running; the `impact-graph` from step 1.
+ Start up the `impact-graph` backend server and redis.
+  - Run redis by using the command `redis-server`
+  - From the impact-graph repo start with `npm start`

  To take advantage of linting presets, please use **VSCODE**:
  * Select *File -> Open Workspace*
  * Navigate into the giveth-2 directory